NgoTaiCo/mcp-codebase-index/README.md

 # MCP Codebase Index Server

-> AI-powered semantic search for your codebase in Claude Desktop
+> AI-powered semantic search for your codebase in GitHub Copilot

-A Model Context Protocol (MCP) server that enables Claude to search and understand your codebase using Google's Gemini embeddings and Qdrant Cloud vector storage.
+A Model Context Protocol (MCP) server that enables GitHub Copilot to search and understand your codebase using Google's Gemini embeddings and Qdrant Cloud vector storage.

 ## ✨ Features